UMAprotocol/UMIPs/General KPI.md

 Price (or data) Identifiers for KPI options tend to be project-specific, time sensitive, and not reusable identifiers for other projects to make use of.
 Instead, this identifier sets a general standard for all metric-based feeds and removes the need to create individual proposals for KPI identifiers.

-The user of the General KPI Price Identifier is intended to have their project report their specific metric themselves in the interest of incentivizing their users.
+The user of the `General_KPI` price identifier is intended to have their project report their specific metric themselves in the interest of incentivizing their users.

 # Data Specifications

 -----------------------------------------
-- Price identifier name: General KPI Price Identifier
+- Price identifier name: General_KPI
 - Markets & Pairs: Should be described in the `Metric` parameter and detailed in the linked `Method` document from the ancillary data
 - Example data providers: `Endpoint` parameter from the ancillary data
 - Cost to use: Should be explained in the linked `Method` document from the ancillary data
 - Real-time data update frequency: Not applicable for KPI options
 - Historical data update frequency: Should be specified in the `Interval` parameter from the ancillary data

-Since the project running KPI options is expected to provide some visibility on the target metric, it is reasonable to assume that the user of the `General KPI Price Identifier` provides an endpoint for serving this data.
+Since the project running KPI options is expected to provide some visibility on the target metric, it is reasonable to assume that the user of the `General_KPI` price identifier provides an endpoint for serving this data.
 The role of UMA DVM would be to verify and deliver human judgment failover considering the linked source code of the end server and general target objectives and calculation methodology.
 Required data for setting project specific data should be provided through ancillary data.

 The data should also have the following accessibility requirements: